 As expected Befriending is a much needed and valued service.
 There is a high demand and a waiting list – we have a careful matching process and can not guarantee a Befriender to all on our waiting list.

 Parent/carers or adults on the spectrum can complete a Befriender Request Form

 .We are always in need of Befrienders from across Oxfordshire.
 If you are interested in becoming a Befriender please see our Volunteering page

-Our activity programmes for the Summer and Easter holidays are very popular and provide a variety of community-based activities and opportunities to meet other young people with Asperger’s Syndrome.
+Our Summer and Easter Activities are very popular and provide a variety of community-based activities and opportunities to meet other young people.